 These suits also work really well for sledding and active snow play – the one piece design is fantastic for keeping warmth in and snow out.
 For super cold conditions kids would still need to wear the suit over a nice, thick mid-layer or puffy.

-In milder climates (or for kids who run warm!), we find that our kids often end up sweaty when they are sledding or running around in the snow which makes this a fantastic, breathable alternative to a full snowsuit.
+In our milder PNW climate (or for kids who run warm), we find that our kids often end up sweaty when they are sledding or running around in the snow.
+This rain suit is a this a good, breathable alternative to a full snowsuit.

-For older kids (the sizes go up to 10!), Jan and Jul also offers jackets and pants with the same “Cozy-Dry” design.
+For older kids (the sizes range from 1T to youth 10!), Jan & Jul also offers jackets and pants with the same fleece lined “Cozy-Dry” design.
 Obviously this makes it a bit more tricky to sit in puddles, but the waterproofing is just as solid and does really well for colder, wet conditions.
+They are perfect for kids who don’t do well with one-piece suits.

 The jacket and pants are also great for XC skiing because they are not bulky, and the breathable fabric allows kids to keep warm while working hard.